YesWiki/yeswiki/INSTALL.md

 ## Installation through Docker

-It is possible to install YesWiki in local through Docker.

 First you need to install docker and docker-compose: https://docs.docker.com/install

-A `docker-compose.yml` file can be found at the root of the YesWiki repository.
-If you do `docker-compose up`, 3 Docker containers will be launched:

-- yeswiki: Apache/PHP server with the YesWiki code
-- db: the MySQL database
-- myadmin: phpMyAdmin to see/modify the database
+Then just run `docker-compose up` to install and launch the containers

 Then go to http://localhost:81.
-In the setup, you will need to use these informations for the MySQL serveur:
+In the setup, you will need to provide following configuration for MySQL server:

-- Host ("Machine MySQL"): db
-- Port: 3306
+- **Host: db**
 - Login: root
 - Password: root